augustinLib/LLM-Train-Template/README.md

 ## How to use
 Basically, These templates are focused on CLI environment.
-so you can change hyperparameter of model by argparse
+so you can change hyperparameter of model by argparse and shell script.

 ## Models